HR manager meeting

 To become competitive for human resources jobs, you’ll need to training in the HR field and, preferably, gain certifications and academic qualifications.
 Otherwise, your CV or resume will make you look unsuitable compared to other job candidates.

-A postgraduate human resource management course, ideally a Master of Human Resource Management or equivalent, will help with this career transition.
+A postgraduate human resource management course, ideally a master’s degree, will help with this career transition.
 Any work experience will be beneficial, from being an intern to doing support work for an HR team.
-On-the-job learning plus online training programs will set you up to become a successful human resource manager.

 Follow Linda Abraham: